markjprice/cs10dotnet6/book-links.md

 # Chapter 10 - Protecting Your Data and Applications

+First, all the links in the printed book for this chapter.

 - Features supported by which OS: https://docs.microsoft.com/en-us/dotnet/standard/security/cross-platform-cryptography
 - Dictionary Attacks 101: https://blog.codinghorror.com/dictionary-attacks-101/
 - The first publicly known SHA1 collision happened in 2017: https://arstechnica.co.uk/information-technology/2017/02/at-deaths-door-for-years-widely-used-sha1-function-is-now-dead/